vives-project-xp/Zend/README.md

 ### The sender and function class

 These two files contain the main functionality for sending the correct GCODE commands to the arduino.
+The function class contains a getX() and getY() method to give the sender class the necessary X/Y coordinates (and radius if circular movement is required).

 ## Webinterface
 ### IP addresses